Planning for January

 Last updated: 2 January 2023

 Happy New Year everyone!
 Time to get organised, so I’ve updated my planning posts from last year.
 Each month, I’ll be sharing our list of things to do, plan, remember and celebrate.
 For those who want to be extra organised there’s a free downloadable printable at the end of this post, to help you make your own monthly list, and for 2023 I’ve added a B&W printer friendly version too!
+The downloads include two sheets each, one with and one without a space for notes on foraging.
+There’s not much foraging happening for us in Scotland in January, but depending on where you live it may be different for you.

 Now, before anyone thinks I’m crazy, I’m not talking about buying all your Christmas presents in January.
 I don’t know what my kids will be in to in twelve weeks time, never mind in twelve months!
 But the January sales are a great opportunity to pick up ‘Christmassy’ things that you know you’ll definitely need again but at discount prices, like Christmas decorations, cards, wrapping paper and gift tags.
 We’ve actually been moving to more eco-friendly solutions like reusable gift bags or brown paper, but I still like to have a couple of rolls of wrapping paper in the house just in case.
 I just make sure to only get paper that can be recycled, so nothing with glitter or foil.
 I used to buy Christmas crackers in the January sales too, before we stopped using them and started making our own.
 Plenty of places now do eco friendly or fill-your-own crackers, so if you don’t want to make your own you could keep a look out for those instead.
 The January sales are also great for picking up little Advent calendar or stocking fillers at discounted prices, like bath bombs or socks.
 These are things that always go down well, so I feel more confident buying them in advance.
 Yesterday, I even found some chocolate coins at 60% off, which had a use by date of March 2024, so that’s the chocolate coins for next Christmas ticked off already!